 The government set aside $50 million to establish an independent Indigenous healing foundation to provide culturally appropriate counselling for survivors.
 The foundation will focus on healing, wellness, language, culture, and commemoration.

-Engagement sessions with survivors are now taking place in 10 locations across Canada to develop the foundation.
-Survivors are invited to share their experiences and have a say about:
+Engagement sessions with survivors were held in 10 locations across Canada to develop the foundation.
+Survivors attended to share their experiences and have a say about:

 - what the foundation should do